 Citizenship Education Research Journal (CERJ)

-The idea for this journal arose from the desire to provide presenters of outstanding CERN papers at CSSE with the opportunity to revise and elaborate on the work they presented at the conference.
-Citizenship Education scholars in Canada and overseas are welcome to submit their papers to the journal through the journal’s online site: https://ojs-o.library.ubc.ca/index.php/CERJ/index.
-Each paper is blind reviewed by two peers.
-Those interested in serving as reviewers are also invited to email the editor, or to register online.
+The journal publishes applied and theoretical research papers related to Citizenship and Citizenship Education that advance scholarly knowledge of the field in Canada.
+Citizenship Education scholars in Canada and overseas are welcome to submit their papers to the journal through the journal’s online site.
+Each paper is double blind, peer reviewed.
+Those interested in serving as reviewers are also invited to email Dr. Broom, or to register online.

 - Citizenship Education Research Network (CERN) board member